jackyzha0/quartz/docs/plugins/Description.md

 - `descriptionLength`: the maximum length of the generated description.
 Default is 150 characters.
 The cut off happens after the first _sentence_ that ends after the given length.

-> [!warning]
-> This plugin needs the `Component.TableOfContents` component in `quartz.layout.ts` to determine where to display the TOC.
-Without it, nothing will be displayed.

 ## Technical Details

 - Category: Transformer